rafael-g-depaulo/obsidian-vault/RPG/R20/Classes/Class - Beast Warrior.md

 Begining at level 2, every time you gain a level in Beast Warrior you gain a Beast Warrior Feat.
 You may instead of a Beast Warrior feat take a Martial or General Feat of your choice.

 - *Beastly Resistance*.
-Whenever you're at or below half HP, you gain your STR mod. as bonus guard.
+Whenever you're at or below half HP, you gain your STR mod. as bonus guard, limited by your level.

 - *Thick Hide*.
 You can spend a movement action and 1 PM to gain 1d12 temporary HP.
 For every aditional 2PM you spend, increase that ammount by another +1d12.